minetest-mods/magma_conduits/README.md

 ## Magma veins

-Magma veins are lava-filled conduits that thread through the ground somewhat like a cave system.
+Magma veins are magma-filled conduits that thread through the ground somewhat like a cave system.
 The veins have a bias toward vertical orientation but can curve and twist in any direction.

 Magma veins can be optionally be lined with a layer of obsidian.
 The density of vein generation is configurable.

 ## Volcanoes

-Volcanoes are large cone-shaped mountains formed from lava that rises through a central pipe.
+Volcanoes are large cone-shaped mountains formed from magma that rises through a central vertical pipe.
 This mod can scatter randomly sized and shaped volcanoes across the map, with configurable spacing and probability.
 Volcanoes come in "extinct", "dormant" and "active" forms, and tall volcanoes can have a mantle of snow clinging to their peaks.

 If a player has the "findvolcano" priviledge he can use the "findvolcano" console command to locate nearby volcanoes.